Venice gondola builders strive to keep tradition alive

 LOSING A CULTURE

 "We work in the old style.
-Everything is done by hand," said 48-year-old gondola builder Lorenzo Della Toffola, chiselling at a half-built gondola at San Trovaso squero, in Venice's Dorsoduro neighbourhood, which produces one or two each year using century-old techniques.
+Everything is done by hand," said 48-year-old gondola builder Lorenzo Della Toffola, chiseling at a half-built gondola at San Trovaso squero, in Venice's Dorsoduro neighborhood, which produces one or two each year using century-old techniques.

 The surviving distinctive features, such as the curved metal plate on the boat's prow and the carved wooden oarlock known as a "forcola", are the craft of a few remaining artisans.